ctron/hawkbit-operator/README.md

     helm install hawkbit-operator ./helm/hawkbit-operator

-On OpenShift you can also build a local instance using S2I:
+On OpenShift, you can also build a local instance using S2I:

     helm install hawkbit-operator ./helm/hawkbit-operator --set s2i.enabled=true